emqx/emqx-docs/en_US/getting-started/dashboard.md

 #### Settings

-Currently, EMQ X Dashboard only supports the modification of the topic and language settings:
+Currently, EMQX Dashboard only supports the modification of the topic and language settings:

 ![image](../assets/dashboard-settings.png)

 #### Help

-If you encounter any problems in using EMQ X Broker, we provide you with links to FAQ and other documents on the `Help` page.
+If you encounter any problems in using EMQX Broker, we provide you with links to FAQ and other documents on the `Help` page.
 If our existing documents still cannot solve your problem, you can go to our open source community on Github to consult our technical staff.

 ![image](../assets/dashboard-help.png)